-- 7 This section applies to AF installations that perform ground maintenance activities that could impact natural - 8 resources.
-This section IS applicable to this installation. - 9 Program Overview/Current Management Practices - 10 Grounds maintenance on Beale AFB is guided by the Beale AFB Design Compatibility Guide (ACC 2017) - and the Grounds Maintenance PWS (Appendix M).
-These documents contain guidelines for maintaining - 12 landscaped areas at Beale, including information on watering, fertilizing, pruning, tree removal, and disease - and pest control.
-When developing plans and contracts for landscape and grounds maintenance activities, - the INRMP and applicable AFI DoDI policies will be consulted. - 15 The goal for grounds maintenance is to enhance mission capability by improving the quality of life for base - 16 personnel and their families.
-Typical grounds maintenance activities, including mowing, pruning, - 17 fertilizing, managing pests, planting and pruning trees, disking and blading for firebreaks and other related - 18 activities at Beale AFB, are conducted by an outside contractor.
-These activities are occasionally conducted - by base residents through a self-help program and other forms of community participation.
-Most on-base - 20 vard maintenance is managed by the privatized housing company.
+This section applies to USAF installations that perform ground maintenance activities that could impact natural resources.
+This section IS applicable to this installation.

+Grounds maintenance on Beale AFB is guided by the Beale AFB Design Compatibility Guide (ACC 2017) and the Grounds Maintenance PWS (Appendix M).
+These documents contain guidelines for maintaining landscaped areas at Beale, including information on watering, fertilizing, pruning, tree removal, and disease and pest control.
+When developing plans and contracts for landscape and grounds maintenance activities, the INRMP and applicable AFI DoDI policies will be consulted.
+In particular, grounds maintenance plans should consider the use of native plants whenever possible.
+If addition of plants that support native pollinators will not attract species that could pose additional constraints, they should be considered for inclusion as well.

+The goal for grounds maintenance is to enhance mission capability by improving the quality of life for base personnel and their families.
+Typical grounds maintenance activities, including mowing, pruning, fertilizing, managing pests, planting and pruning trees, disking and blading for firebreaks, and other related activities at Beale AFB, are conducted by an outside contractor.
+These activities are occasionally conducted by base residents through a self-help program and other forms of community participation.
+Most on-base yard maintenance is managed by the privatized housing company.

-21 7.7.1 General Maintenance Issues
+7.7.1 General Maintenance Issues

-- 22 The base does not have a formalized water conservation program to minimize water used for land - 23 management purposes.
-Irrigation systems on the base are designed and installed on a project-by-project - basis.
-The grounds maintenance contractor is responsible for irrigation in areas designated in the contract. - 25 In the housing area, the housing management contractor (Balfour Beatty) is responsible for irrigating lawns - and common area landscaping.
-The golf course is irrigated with treated wastewater from the base WWTP. - 27 A program will be developed to evaluate quantities of water used for irrigation and to identify measures to - improve water conservation.
-This program will follow the guidelines for irrigation in AFI 32-7064.
+The base does not have a formalized water conservation program to minimize water used for land management purposes.
+Irrigation systems on the base are designed and installed on a project-by-project basis.
+The grounds maintenance contractor is responsible for irrigation in areas designated in the contract.
+In the housing area, the housing management contractor (Balfour Beatty) is responsible for irrigating lawns and common area landscaping.
+The golf course is irrigated with treated wastewater from the base WWTP.
+A program will be developed to evaluate quantities of water used for irrigation and to identify measures to improve water conservation.
+This program will follow the guidelines for irrigation in AFMAN 32-7003.